Have you identified Germany as your destination for studies abroad?

 Kenyan nationalities require a minimum of grade of 'C+' (KCSE) to be able to study in Germany.
 Applicants with no further qualifications apart from KCSE will have to attend the Studienkolleg.
 See details below.

 2. Studienkolleg (preparatory course)

-International applicants who have attained the minimum grade for admission but have not attained the higher education entrance qualification in Germany must attend the Studienkolleg.
+International applicants who are entitled to study in Germany but have not attained the higher education entrance qualification in Germany must attend the Studienkolleg.
 Studienkolleg is a preparatory course which takes two semesters.
-Applications must pass the entrance exam (Aufnahmeprüfung) to join the Studienkolleg and the final exam (Festellungsprüfung) to acquire the higher education entrance qualification.
+Applications must pass the entrance exam in German (Aufnahmeprüfung) to join the Studienkolleg and the final exam (Festellungsprüfung) to acquire the higher education entrance qualification.

 3. German Language Course Certificates

 If you apply for a course which is taught in German, you will have to prove that you know enough of the language.
 Regardless of what you study, you are advised to have a command of German corresponding to level B2.
 That will help you to make yourself understood without anyone else's help, whether out shopping, at the foreign registration office or at the doctor.
 Moreover, it will make it easier to have a social life and will raise your career prospects if you stay on in Germany.